Commercial Surveyor Services

 • Panel profile indicating the type of cladding system

-In the five years following the Grenfell disaster, close to 500 buildings were identified as needing cladding remediation to ensure the safety of those who use them.
+In the years following the Grenfell disaster, close to 500 buildings have been identified as needing cladding remediation to ensure the safety of those who use them.
 As of February 2023, 95% of all identified buildings have either completed or started remediation work according to the Department for Levelling Up, Housing and Communities.

 If you have identified ACM cladding on your building, here are some essential steps you should take: